drkrillo/good-first-issues/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This is a project aimed at help developers find good opportunities in open source, and this project is also available to be that opportunity :).

+## Important note

+**We are all kearning here**.
+There is no problem at all with making mistakes, and iterating.
+But please, try solving the problems yourself.
+Using an LLM at some point to udnerstand what is happening in OK, but do not:
+- Use this repo for contribution farming
+- Spam all issues with LLM comments
+- Block the opportunity for other devs to onboard.

+This is a repo
 ## How to contribute
 - Browse open issues.
 You can pick one labeled `good first issue` if you want to get started with an easy one.
 - Fork the repository and ideally create a branch with a descriptive name of what you are solving.